CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ## Clean Architecture

 ### **User I/O**: controllers.CommandLineInterface, Calendar exporting
 The user interacts with out CLI input class.
 At the moment, the CLI class and controllers class are closely related.
-The user gives input to the controllers.CommandLineInterface which is used to control scheduling in the Main method.
+The user gives input to the CommandLineInterface which is used to control scheduling in the Main method.
 These two classes are the same since there is high cohesion between the user input and the data the controllers works with.

 The calendar export class creates .ics files that contain times for a specific schedule.
 The user can also choose which generated schedule to export to an .ics file through the CLI.
 In addition, the user can also specify ICS files to import into the program via the CLI.